Study Abroad entry requirements

 4) Evidence of language skills (if applicable).
+To be submitted if you are applying for any university where the language of teaching is not English.
 This should be a copy of the certificate for your most recent qualification in the language.
 If your most recent experience is a Leeds module, this will be shown on the print-out of your first year results.
 If you are currently enrolled on a course at Leeds or elsewhere, please submit proof of your enrolment and the expected level at the end of the course.

 5) Mitigating circumstances evidence (if applicable).
 If you are applying to have mitigating circumstances from level 1 considered as part of your application to study abroad, you must hand in documentary evidence (in hard copy) of the situation that affected you.
 For further guidance please read our policy on mitigating circumstances at the bottom of this page.

 Part Two: Online application